cdyoung1/bootcamp_capstone_a/README.md

 5. Copy and  paste your project code snippet into your HTML file
 6. In the project directory, install Firebase CLI by entering `npm install -g firebase-tools`
 7. Sign into your Google account by entering `firebase login`
-8. Initialize a Firebase project and local sever by entering `firebase init`
+8. Initialize a Firebase project
-`firebase serve`

 ## Features
 Home Page: